-14.5 Market Share Liability
+15.5 Market Share Liability

 As set out above, the test of causation is whether the defendant's product caused or materially contributed to the claimant's injury.
-What amounts to a 'material contribution' depends on whether the alleged injury is divisible, and whether there are possible alternative causes.
-If the injury is non-divisible and there are several possible causes but it cannot be established which caused the injury, causation may not be established.
-However, causation may be established in the case of a divisible injury where the injury is caused by multiple factors that have an additive or multiplicative effect.
+What amounts to a 'material contribution' depends on whether the alleged injury is divisible and whether there are possible alternative causes.
+If the injury is non-divisible and there are several possible causes, but it cannot be established which of them caused the injury, causation may not be established.
+However, causation may be established in the case of a divisible injury where the injury is caused by multiple factors which have an additive or multiplicative effect.
 In these circumstances, liability is likely to be apportioned to reflect the extent of the defendant's liability for the injury.
 These principles have not been applied to pharmaceutical product liability claims.

-The English courts have not adopted so-called "market share" liability.
-Where it is not possible to establish which of several possible producers manufactured the defective product, the claimant's evidential burden cannot be met and the claim will be dismissed.
+The English courts have not adopted so-called 'market share' liability.
+Where it cannot be established which of several possible producers manufactured the defective product, the claimant's evidential burden cannot be met and the claim will be dismissed.

-14.6 General Statute of Limitation Period
+15.6 General Statute of Limitation Period

 The primary limitation period for actions in tort (including negligence claims) and for breach of contract is six years from the date on which the cause of action accrued.
 Special time limits apply to personal injury claims, including those brought in negligence or under the CPA.
-In such cases, the claim must be brought within three years of the date on which the cause of action accrued (ie, the date of injury or death) or the date of knowledge by the claimant of the facts required to bring a claim.
+In such cases, the claim must be brought within three years from the date on which the cause of action accrued (ie, the date of injury or death) or the date of knowledge by the claimant of the facts required to bring a claim.
 The court has a discretionary power to disapply this time limit where it would be equitable to do so.

-Special rules apply to persons under a disability (children and persons with mental incapacity), and time generally only begins to run for limitation purposes when the claimant dies or ceases to be under a disability.
-Where an action is based on the defendant's fraud or concealment, the relevant limitation period does not begin to run until the claimant has discovered, or could with reasonable diligence have discovered, the fraud or concealment.
+Special rules apply to persons under a disability (children and persons with mental incapacity) and time generally only begins to run for limitation purposes when the claimant dies or ceases to be under a disability.
+Where an action is based on the defendant's fraud or concealment the relevant limitation period does not begin to run until the claimant has, or could with reasonable diligence have discovered, the fraud or concealment.

-In addition to limitation provisions, a right of action under the CPA is extinguished ten years after the defective product was put into circulation ("the ten year longstop").
+In addition to limitation provisions, a right of action under the CPA is extinguished ten years after the defective product was put into circulation ('the ten-year long-stop').
 The tenyear period runs even in circumstances where the claimant is under a disability.

-14.7 Information Against Manufacturers
+15.7 Information Against Manufacturers

 There is no specific 'claim for information'.
-However, under the Civil Procedure Rules, the parties are expected to comply with applicable Pre-Action Protocols, providing that the key documents that would be relied upon by one party or would adversely affect the case of one of the other parties should be disclosed before proceedings are commenced.
-If a party wishes to obtain additional specified documents, he or she may seek an order under rule 31.16 of the CPR for pre-action disclosure against a party likely to be involved in proceedings.
-This application will be granted if the Court is satisfied that such disclosure is necessary in order to assist the dispute to be resolved without proceedings, or to save costs.
-The Court may also make an order under CPR 31.17 for disclosure against a third party who is not involved in the proceedings, where the documents sought are necessary in order to dispose fairly of the claim or to save costs.
+However, under the Civil Procedure Rules, the parties are expected to comply with applicable pre-action protocols, providing that the key documents which would be relied upon by one party or adversely affect the case of one of the other parties, should be disclosed before proceedings are commenced.
+If a party wishes to obtain additional specified documents they may seek an order under 31.16 of the CPR for pre-action disclosure against a party likely to be involved in proceedings.
+This application will be granted if the court is satisfied that such disclosure is necessary in order to assist the dispute to be resolved without proceedings or to save costs.
+The court may also make an order under CPR 31.17 for disclosure against a third party who is not involved in proceedings, where the documents sought are necessary in order to dispose fairly of the claim or to save costs.